Security System Installation: Professional vs. DIY

 Real savings

-Our proprietary research says that the average monitoring price is $28.05 a month on DIY security systems and $50.08 per month on professionally installed systems.
+Our proprietary research1 says that the average monitoring price for DIY security is $23.92/month compared to $42.24/month for professionally installed systems.
 DIY security companies don’t need to pay technician wages or recoup equipment costs, so they pass the savings on to you.

 Whether you install a security system yourself or pay a security company to do it for you is ultimately your choice, so it’s good to know what you’re getting into with each option.